 A combination of travel, snafus, and just plain LIFE tipped me right up to the brink the other day.
 I was staring at my daily compass (my version of a To-Do list) in total terror, feeling the minutes tick by, each one leaving me further and further behind because I JUST KEPT LOOKING AT IT.

 There was SO MUCH to do that I couldn’t figure out WHAT to do first.
-It was tempting to flush my phone down the toilet, put on an episode of Nashville, and hide from the kids– just for a decade or so, you know?
+It was tempting to flush my phone down the toilet, turn on Netflix, and hide from the kids– just for a decade or so, you know?

 But instead I pulled up my big-girl panties, took a breath, and did the three things that I knew would help.